catlogy1-new/The-truth-behind-Aphex-Twin-s-first-visit-to-Japan/index.md

 - *[QuickJapan Vol.13 Archive](https://archive.org/details/1997-04-25-quickjapan-vol-13pdf)*
 ## Visiting Japan for a DJ set
 Before coming to Japan as a solo live act in 1997, Richard D. James had visited the country several times as a DJ at club events.
+- Year 1994 (date, time, venue, etc. unknown)

+  According to the music magazine *ele-king Magazine Vol. 1*, published on April 1, 1995, he is said to have visited Japan as one of the DJs for the techno event “Megadog”. organized by “The Megadog Organisation”.
+However, the magazine contains no information about the event itself, and this account survives only as a record based on the recollections of a single music writer.
+Consequently, the date, time, and venue of this event remain entirely unknown in official records, and there is absolutely no evidence to support it.

 ## Note